NetaScale/SCAL-UX/README.md

 - better kernel heap
   - new kind of `vm_object_t` kVMKernel to link `vm_page_t`s into directly
   - expandable mappings (kVMKernel must expand without needing new allocations)
-  - slab allocator to closely integrate with this
+  - replace liballoc with a slab allocator that integrates with this